 8 Non-Mainstream Things to do in Taiwan for Art Lovers

-7 Things to do in Taiwan for Art Lovers
+5 Things to do in Taiwan for Art Lovers

 There’s more to Taiwan than just shopping and food!
-Try these non-mainstream things to do for art lovers.

 Kaohsiung

-1. Taking in the gorgeous art in Kaohsiung
+1. Taking in the Gorgeous Art in Kaohsiung

 Taipei

-3. Café hopping in Taipei
+2. Café Hopping in Taipei

-If you watched the movie, Café Waiting Love, written by Giddens (the same author of You are the Apple of my Eye), then this scene is not foreign to you.
+If you watched the movie, Café Waiting Love, written by Giddens Ko (the same writer of You Are the Apple of My Eye), then this scene is not foreign to you.
 The Lady Boss specialty coffee is one-of-a-kind, leaving an alluring taste in your taste buds to make you crave for more.
+Be prepared for a long queue.
+Meanwhile, don’t forget to take some artistic shots to leave your footprints.
+Café Waiting Love is located at Wen Shan District, No. 1, Level 1, Yishou Street, Lane 44.

 Located near the Taipei 101 building, this stationary mini bus is inspired by When the Moon Forgot, a book by Taiwanese author-illustrator Jimmy.
 Inside the cosy bus, the typical sight of passengers dozing off and holding on to the handrails are replaced by illustrations from the book.
 The soothing instrumental music creates a dreamy and magical atmosphere.